philsinatra/IDM221/instructor_materials/IDM221-02-text-git.md

 ![](https://raw.githubusercontent.com/alrra/browser-logos/master/src/firefox/firefox.png)
 ![](https://raw.githubusercontent.com/alrra/browser-logos/master/src/safari/safari.png)

 ^ If you want your website to be used by as many visitors as possible, you need to make sure that your web pages are compatible with as many browsers as possible.
 That's known as _cross browser compatibility_.
-In the past this has been difficult, however new versions of certain browsers *cough IE* have made it easier to test.
-Modern browsers also include special _Developer Tools_ that include Emulation options.
+Modern browsers also include special _Developer Tools_ that include Emulation options that will help us test our code.

 ---